nv-legate/legate.hello/README.md

 The `install.py` and `setup.py` scripts in this directory coupled with `src/Makefile` will provide a good framework for setting up a build system for any Legate library.

+If you have questions, please contact us at legate(at)nvidia.com.